raverpay/Raverpay/apps/raverpay-api/README.md

-# MularPay API
+# RaverPay API

 A comprehensive fintech backend API built with NestJS, providing digital wallet services, VTU (Virtual Top-Up) purchases, and payment processing for Nigerian users.

 ## Overview

-MularPay API is a complete financial technology platform that enables users to manage digital wallets, purchase airtime and data bundles, pay bills, and perform financial transactions securely.
+RaverPay API is a complete financial technology platform that enables users to manage digital wallets, purchase airtime and data bundles, pay bills, and perform financial transactions securely.
 The platform implements a tiered KYC (Know Your Customer) system with progressive transaction limits.

 ## Core Features